Hess-Verdon & Associates PLC

 Family trust trustees have duties under California law, and they can have personal liability for specific bad outcomes.
 They have duties of loyalty to the Trust and the beneficiaries.
-Trustees must always act in the best interest of the beneficiaries.
+Trustees should always act in the best interest of the beneficiaries.

 When considering a trustee position, you should ask what does it mean to be a trustee of a family trust?
-The trustee must carry out the instructions in the Trust.
-He or she must also obey California law and the duties it imposes on trustees.
+The trustee needs to carry out the instructions in the Trust.
+He or she shall also obey California law and the duties it imposes on trustees.
 Trustees can face difficult choices.
 For example, the law requires trustees to act impartially towards all beneficiaries.
 What does a trustee of a trust do when the beneficiaries have conflicting interests?
 Expert legal assistance can help manage this and similar situations that can arise.

 Trust & Probate Litigation Lawyers